Applications now open, closing 1 October 2021.

-The developing situation surrounding the COVID-19 pandemic may impact your Award dates.
+The COVID-19 pandemic has required adjustment to the timetable for these awards for at least one more year.
 We will be keeping this area of the website updated as we assess the situation.

 For the purposes of these Awards, technicians are defined broadly as trained persons who are qualified and recognised as technicians/technologists in their discipline and who have worked in their field for at least three years.
 Technicians may include trades people.

 Fields of work in which technicians are employed include health sciences, nursing, science (including chemistry, physics, biology and the various branches of agricultural sciences), engineering (including civil, chemical, metallurgical, electrical and electronic).
 Technicians are also found in building, draughting, surveying, town planning, and fishing.
 Awards have also been made in the fields of child health, special education, police work, and the arts (including print making and photography).

 Note that the definition of 'technician' is very broad.
 Prospective applicants should not be deterred from applying because their work is not specifically covered above.

 You can find a list of the recent awards that have supported technicians and the studies they are undertaking in the Application Form attached as a PDF on this page.